Reunion Island Travel Tips

 Reunion Island’s Microclimates

 One of the best Reunion Island travel tips I can provide is to get to know the island’s climate.
-For a relatively small island, Reunion Island is one of the most diverse destinations you’ll ever visit and that includes the local weather.
-The island’s position in the Indian Ocean, its mountainous terrain, and its three deep cirques (amphitheater-like valleys formed by erosion), all combine to play an important role in your travel planning, where the temperature difference can be up to 12 degrees between the mountains and the coast.
+For a relatively small island, Reunion Island is one of the most diverse destinations you’ll ever visit, and that includes the local weather.
+The island’s position in the Indian Ocean, its mountainous terrain, and its three deep cirques (amphitheater-like valleys formed by erosion) all combine to play an essential role in your travel planning, where the temperature difference can be up to 12 degrees between the mountains and the coast.
 Here’s an overview of what to expect.

 Reunion Island satellite image map

-The windward (east) coast: roughly stretching from St-Andre to St-Philippe, the wet east coast of Reunion Island directly faces the trade winds and often experiences light or heavy drizzle, particularly in the late mornings and afternoons.
-It doesn’t mean that it rains all the time but you should be prepared for wet and cloudy weather at some point during the day.
+The windward (east) coast roughly stretches from St-Andre to St-Philippe.
+It is Reunion Island’s wet coast, directly facing the trade winds and often experiencing light or heavy drizzle, particularly in the late mornings and afternoons.
+It doesn’t mean it always rains, but you should be prepared for wet and cloudy weather at some point during the day.

-East coast highlands: in a matter of a few miles uphill from the coast, the landscape changes and the coastal plain begins to gradually rise to mountains covered with tropical forests.
-The mountainous landscape is characterized by deep gorges and towering waterfalls.
+In a matter of a few miles uphill from the coast, the landscape changes, and the coastal plain gradually begins to rise to mountains covered with tropical forests.
+Deep gorges and towering waterfalls characterize the mountainous landscape.
 This is a wet and spongy world, with some areas seeing as much as 11 meters of annual rainfall!

 Closeup of waterfalls in Takamaka Lookout - Reunion Island

-The leeward (west) coast: sheltered from the trade winds by mountains over 2,000 meters high, the west coast of Reunion Island experiences a much more stable and sunny climate throughout the year.
-During the height of the dry season, certain stretches of the west coast can even resemble an African savannah.
-The west coast is also home to the island’s lagoon that’s sheltered by a coral reef as well as its top beaches.
-Beyond the reef, the sea quickly drops to the depths which makes for an ideal habitat for schools of tuna and barracuda, as well as whales in season.
+The leeward (west) coast is sheltered from the trade winds by mountains over 2,000 meters high.
+The west coast of Reunion Island experiences a much more stable and sunny climate throughout the year.
+Certain coast stretches can even resemble an African savannah during the dry season’s height.
+The west coast is also home to the island’s lagoon, sheltered by a coral reef and its top beaches.
+Beyond the reef, the sea quickly drops to the depths, making for an ideal habitat for schools of tuna and barracuda and whales in season.

 Aerial view - Plage de la Salines - Reunion Island

-The high plains: Reunion Island’s high plains join the two volcanic massifs (Piton des Neiges and Piton de la Fournaise).
-They begin from about 400 meters in altitude and cover large sections of the island.
-This landscape is much cooler and a lot less tropical though variations between east and west do exist.
-The western plain (la Plaine des Cafres) is cold, windswept and used for cattle raising, while the eastern plain (la Plaine des Palmistes) is damp and lush in vegetation.
+Reunion Island’s high plains join the two volcanic massifs (Piton des Neiges and Piton de la Fournaise).
+They begin from about 400 meters in altitude and cover large island sections.
+This landscape is much cooler and less tropical, though variations between east and west exist.
+The western plain (la Plaine des Cafres) is cold, windswept, and used for cattle raising, while the eastern plain (la Plaine des Palmistes) is damp and lush in vegetation.

 Scenic helicopter flight - Helilagon - Reunion Island - Plaine des Cafres

-The summits: the high plains lead to the very top of Reunion Island, a land of breathtaking peaks where one forgets they’re on a tropical island.
+The high plains lead to the very top of Reunion Island, a land of breathtaking peaks where one forgets they’re on a tropical island.
 Capped by the summit of Piton des Neiges at an altitude of 3069m, it’s a land of contrast, where icy nights give way to hot days under the sun and even the occasional snowstorm!
-The series of peaks rest atop 3km of ramparts (high walls rising from the cirques) and some spots are so out of reach, that only in 2011 did humans set foot there for the first time.
-Surprisingly, this inhospitable land is home to endemic plant species that are found nowhere else on Earth.
+The series of peaks rest atop 3km of ramparts (high walls rising from the cirques), and some spots are so out of reach that only in 2011 did humans set foot there for the first time.
+Surprisingly, this barren land is home to endemic plant species found nowhere else on Earth.

 Summit of Piton des Neiges Hike - Reunion Island - Hikers at summit red earth

-The cirques: Reunion Island’s three cirques are massive calderas, created when the once active magma chambers that formed the Piton des Neiges emptied their contents and fell in on themselves.
+Reunion Island’s three cirques are massive calderas created when the once-active magma chambers that formed the Piton des Neiges emptied their contents and fell in on themselves.
 They are essentially amphitheater-like valleys formed by hundreds of thousands of years of erosion.
-Each cirque has its unique microclimate with Cirque de Salazie being the wettest, Cirque de Cilaos the driest and Cirque de Mafate somewhere in between.
+Each cirque has its unique microclimate, with Cirque de Salazie being the wettest, Cirque de Cilaos being the driest, and Cirque de Mafate in between.
 Especially with the latter two cirques, the weather inside can get quite hot and with very little shade.
-Usually, at around noon, cloud covers the top of the rampart walls that encircle the valley and the cirque is “cut off” from the outside world in the visible sense of things.
+Usually, at around noon, clouds cover the top of the rampart walls that encircle the valley, and the cirque is “cut off” from the outside world in the visible sense of things.

 Scenic helicopter flight - Helilagon - Reunion Island - cirque de cilaos

-The southern lava field: the ever-present volcanic activity of Reunion Island is made real in the Mars-like southern lava field, completely barren and exposed to the elements.
+The ever-present volcanic activity of Reunion Island is made real in the Mars-like southern lava field, completely barren and exposed to the elements.
 On a sunny day, this area is as hot as it gets.

-The official language in Reunion Island is French and some locals even speak a local dialect known as Reunion Creole.
-Many locals, even ones engaged in tourism, do not speak English.
-A little bit of French will go a long way but I do recommend downloading an offline translation of French to your language in Google Translate.
+French is the official language of Reunion Island, but some islanders also speak a local dialect known as Reunion Creole.
+Many residents, even ones engaged in tourism, do not speak English.
+A little bit of French will go a long way.
+I recommend downloading an offline translation of French to your language in Google Translate.
 It might get you out of tricky situations.

 What is the Average Cost in Reunion Island

-The currency in Reunion Island is the Euro and prices are only slightly higher compared to traveling in France during peak season.
-If you want to save on costs, Reunion Island offers a huge range of self-catering accommodations so you can cook your own meals, do your own laundry, etc. Here’s a quick breakdown of key items:
+The currency in Reunion Island is the Euro, and prices are slightly higher than traveling in France during peak season.
+If you want to save on costs, Reunion Island offers a vast range of self-catering accommodations so you can cook meals, do your laundry, etc. Here’s a quick breakdown of key items:

 • A meal in a restaurant: between €20-25 for a main dinner course